 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay residents who required more assistance with activities of daily living over time.
-ADL's include activities such as moving around and eating.
-Some experts believe that this is a reliable measure of a resident's well-being.
+This metric is a measure of the percent of long-term stay patients that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and bathing.

 Ability to Keep Residents Mobile

-This is the percentage of patients that remained mobile levels over time.
-Optimizing mobility can be a good sign for residents' well-being.
+This is the percentage of residents that maintained mobility over time.
+Preserving mobility can be a great sign for residents' well-being.

 Hospitalizations

-This tells you the number of hospitalizations per 1,000 days of care.
-There is typically a correlation between staying out of the hospital and the quality of nursing home care.
+This tells you the number of times residents are hospitalized per 1,000 days of care.
+There is usually a correlation between keeping patients out of the hospital and the overall quality of nursing home care.

 Short-term Care: Rehospitalizations